tariq-abdulghani/annotation-driven-dynamic-forms/projects/decorator-driven-dynamic-form/README.md

 ## What is new in this version

 new features
-cross validation
-custom buttons
-buttons alignment

-fixed issues
-setting nested form elements issue is fixed.
+async validation is now supported

 ## Project Goals